S-cript-kiddie02/vendetta-plugins/README.md

 # BetterBetterChatGesturesV3
-A Fork of [BetterChatGestures](https://github.com/MYSTRAVIL/vendetta-plugins), supposed to work for Discord 295+.
+A fork of [BetterChatGestures](https://github.com/MYSTRAVIL/vendetta-plugins), supposed to work for Discord 295+.

 2 types of behaviours :